Takakiriy/typrm/README.md

 Specifying multiple words results in an AND search.
 If you increase the number of words, the search result will be refined.
 If you reduce the number of words, the related content will also be hit.
-OR search is not possible.
+The words in reverse order is also hit. e.g. `git status` or `status git` OR search is not possible.
 You can OR search by several times search.

     $ typrm Comma Separated Value